This article is based on an old pamphlet with the same title, written by Charles E Hummel.

 Is this how he managed to maintain a steady composure amid all the screaming urgent tasks?

-In John 5 Jesus said that he only does what he sees the father doing.
+In John 5 Yeshua said that he only does what he sees the father doing.

 What do you see the father doing?